 This course is open to UK applicants only.
-Applicants must normally be UK citizens, classed as a home student for fees purposes and living in a neighbourhood in the UK that is less advantaged in terms of income, education and other factors.
-Please check the online postcode tool before applying to see if you’re eligible, and further entry requirements below.
+Applicants must normally be UK citizens, classed as a home student for fees purposes and satisfy one of our widening participation conditions.
+Please see further entry requirements below.

 Highlights of medicine at Lincoln

 - Complete an integrated BMedSci, allowing you to undertake a supervised research project in an area you find interesting without studying an extra year

 - Gain early interaction with patients through regular visits to general practices and hospitals

 - Explore a specialty you find interesting in our Special Study module in the fourth year, allowing you to tailor your studies to your own career aspirations

 - Study and travel with an elective placement in your fifth year, allowing you to go anywhere in the world

 - Graduate with a University of Nottingham degree

 This gateway to medicine course is available to encourage access to medicine as a career to students from a diverse range of backgrounds.

 The Foundation Year covers all the important elements of human biology to reinforce your prior knowledge.
 You will also follow a module in Professionalism and Communication, which will help to understand the demands and the role of being a doctor, and maintain an assessed reflective portfolio of personal and professional development.